browserengineering/book/book/styles.md

     use the minus sign, numbers, periods, and the percent sign), and colors (which use the hash sign).
 Real CSS values are more complex.

-Parsing functions can build upon one another.
+Parsing functions can built upon one another.
 Property-value pairs, for example, are a property, a colon, and a value,[^technically-different] with whitespace in between: